jackseceng/TweeVEBot/readme.md

 0 15 1 11 * python3 main.py -m 2

 0 15 1 12 * python3 main.py -m 3

+Form one (Depricated):
+> Tweets top 3 CVEs from https://cvedetails.com which have a CVSS score of at least 8+.
+Tweet includes recorded exploit count, affected products and generated tinyurl for more info

 - Developed by Jack: https://jacksec.uk